ArtOfCode-/Sentinel/README.md

 # Sentinel
-Web dashboard for NATOBot (https://github.com/Bhargav-Rao/NATOBot).
+Web dashboard for Natty (https://github.com/Bhargav-Rao/NATOBot).

 ### Setup
 Pretty standard Rails setup, really.
 Built on these versions, may or may not work with